Tim Salmon: 1992–1995: Early success, Rookie of the Year

 On August 20, 1992, Salmon was called up to the big leagues by the Angels.
 Some baseball media members considered Salmon to be the most anticipated Angels call-up since Wally Joyner in 1986.
 He made his MLB debut on August 21, starting in right field and going 0-for-4 with a walk against the New York Yankees in Yankee Stadium.
 Salmon recorded his first hit the next day, a single off of Yankees starter Mélido Pérez in the 7th inning.
-He recorded his first career home on August 23, a solo shot to left field off eventual teammate Scott Sanderson in the 4th inning.
+He recorded his first career home run on August 23, a solo shot to left field off eventual teammate Scott Sanderson in the 4th inning.
 In his brief first season in the majors, Salmon batted .177 with 2 home runs and 6 RBIs in 23 games.

 In 1993, Salmon joined the team as the everyday starter in right field for his true rookie season.
 By August, Salmon was batting .279 with 23 home runs and 71 RBIs, earning him media consideration as the frontrunner for the American League's Rookie of the Year award.
 Salmon finished the season batting .283 with 31 home runs and 95 RBIs.
 He won the American League Rookie of the Year award, only the fourth AL player ever to receive a unanimous vote.

 Salmon started his 1994 season slow.
 Through May 3, he was batting .225 with 3 home runs, a point at which Angels hitting instructor Rod Carew had a meeting with Salmon, persuading him to be more aggressive at the plate.
 He took Carew's advice and results quickly followed: in a three-game stretch from May 10 to May 13, Salmon compiled a total of 13 hits, joining Joe Cronin and Walt Dropo in a three-way tie for the most hits in a three-game period in American League history.
 The set of games included a 5-for-5 performance with 2 home runs in a blowout victory over the Seattle Mariners in the Kingdome on May 13, raising his season batting average to .336 by the end of the day.
 Salmon received the AL Player of the Week Award for May 9–May 15, a first for his career.
 He finished the strike-shortened season batting .287 with 23 home runs and 70 RBIs in 100 games.

 1995 was one of Salmon's career-best years at the plate.
 He set career highs in batting average at .330, on-base plus slugging (OPS) at 1.024, hits with 177, runs with 111, and total bases with 319.
 He received a Silver Slugger Award that year, and his 6.6 wins above replacement (WAR) ranked 7th among all players and 5th among position players in the American League.
 He placed 7th in AL Most Valuable Player Award voting.